 - [Your District Name] is a special district providing [type of service(s)] to [X-population] of our shared constituents in [name(s) of community/communities] - We are one of approximately 35,000 special districts in the U.S. altogether providing a range of infrastructure and essential community programs. - These local governments are political subdivisions of their states established by members of their community to provide a specific or limited set of services via a petition to a county or, in some cases, created by a special act of a state. - Yet, federal law lacks a consistent definition for "special district," creating inconsistencies in how special districts may access federally funded programs for local governments.
 As a result, districts often struggle to access federal programs for local government.
 Has your district experienced hardship access grants because of special district status?
 Share the story.
-Ex.: COVID funds, Community Development Block Grant Funds, etc. - Further, the U.S. Census Bureau does not consider special districts to be geographic units of government, which prevents us from having federally-recognized population figures and hampers us from accessing from formula programs such as the Community Development Block Grant. - A federal definition for "special district" would foster consistency and enhance special districts' access to federal programs for local governments, and provide quality locally-controlled public services for shared constituents. - Defining "special district" would enhance special districts' ability to access federally-funded programs geared toward local governments, such as those to construct or protect critical infrastructure. - The Ask: Please support and originally cosponsor the forthcoming "Special Districts Recognition Act" to formally establish the definition in Title 13 of U.S. Code.
-Congressman Pat Fallon will sponsor with Congresswoman Brittany Pettersen as lead cosponsor.
+Ex.: COVID funds, Community Development Block Grant Funds, etc. - Further, the U.S. Census Bureau does not consider special districts to be geographic units of government, which prevents us from having federally-recognized population figures and hampers us from accessing from formula programs such as the Community Development Block Grant.

+- A federal definition for "special district" would foster consistency and enhance special districts' access to federal programs for local governments, and provide quality locallycontrolled public services for shared constituents. - Defining "special district" would enhance special districts' ability to access federally-funded programs geared toward local governments, such as those to construct or protect critical infrastructure. - The Ask: Please support and originally cosponsor the forthcoming "Special Districts Grant Accessibility Act" to formally establish the definition in Title 13 of U.S. Code.
+Senators Sinema (I-AZ) and Cornyn (R-TX) have introduced this Bill.